MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-insights/data/data-ingestion/power-query-text-csv-connector-auth.md

 ## Resolution

+> [!NOTE]
+> To perform the following steps, you should be the owner of the connection or have administrator permissions to access all existing connections.

-To solve this issue, refresh the connections on the Power Query transformations page.
+To solve this issue, refresh the connections on the [Power Query transformations page](/power-query/manage-connections).

 1. Open the Power Query connection.
 1. On the transformations page, select **Manage connections**.
 1. Refresh all listed connections.
+You can find the refresh icon next to the connection name by [editing a connection](/power-query/manage-connections#edit-a-connection).
 1. Refresh the browser page.
 1. Save the data source.